-He is a member of the RCOG ultrasound advisory committee and runs biannual advanced gynaecological ultrasound courses at the RCOG with ISUOG.
-He convenes gynaecological ultrasound training courses for the British Medical Ultrasound Society (BMUS) and with Christoph Lees is responsible for O&G ultrasound training in the North West London deanery.
-He sits on the steering committee of the International Ovarian Tumor Analysis (IOTA) with Professor Dirk Timmerman and Professor Lil Valentin.
-He is now CEO of IOTA and sits on the other large international trials such as the International Endometrial Assessment trial (IETA) and the International Pregnancy of Unknown Location Analysis (IPULA) trials.
-He is PI for the Diagnosis of Miscarriage (DOM) study recently published in the BMJ. and the IMPACT trial that examines the impact of complaints and investigations procedures on the psychological welbeing of doctors (with the BMA).
+In 1990 he founded the International Ovarian Tumor Analysis (IOTA) with Professor Dirk Timmerman and Professor Lil Valentin.
+He is now CEO of IOTA and sits on the other large international trials such as the International Endometrial Assessment trial (IETA) trial.
+He was PI for the Diagnosis of Miscarriage (DOM) study published in the BMJ. and the IMPACT trial that examined the impact of complaints and investigations procedures on the psychological wellbeing of doctors (with the BMA).
 He is also PI for the EPOS trial on the impact of early pregnancy events, ABPEP on serum biomarkers in early pregnancy and PIEPE examining the psychological impact of early pregnancy complications.
-He is a co-applicant for the NIHR finded trials PRISM and ROCKETS.
 Professor Bourne can be seen speaking about the diagnosis of miscarriage trial - published in the BMJ and the main paper from the study can be read by here.
 In 2016 he became Director of Early Pregnancy Research at the new Tommy's National Centre for Miscarriage Research - a joint centre between Imperial College and the Universities of Birmingham and Warwick.

-He is a research team leader at Imperial College.
 His current research interests relate to miscarriage, the management and psychology of early pregnancy complications, early pregnancy embryonic growth, caesarean section scars, the diagnosis of ovarian cancer and the characterization of ovarian pathology.
-He has an interest in medical regulation and works with the BMA doctors for doctors service on the IMPACT study.
-He has ongoing collaborations with staff at the universities of Leuven, Nottingham, Birmingham, Edinburgh, Lund, Prague, Sydney and others.
+He has an interest in medical regulation and burnout (e.g. the IMPACT study).
+He has ongoing collaborations with staff at the universities of Leuven, Birmingham, Buckingham, Prague, Sydney and others.